-- (A) Built on a single chassis; - (B) 400 square feet or less when measured at the largest horizontal projection; - (C) Designed to be self-propelled or permanently towable by a light duty truck; and - (D) Designed primarily not for use as a permanent dwelling but as a temporary living quarters for recreational, camping, travel, or seasonal use.
+(A) Built on a single chassis;

+- (B) 400 square feet or less when measured at the largest horizontal projection; - (C) Designed to be self-propelled or permanently towable by a light duty truck; and - (D) Designed primarily not for use as a permanent dwelling but as a temporary living quarters for recreational, camping, travel, or seasonal use.

 Residential Care or Group Home: Any residential facility operating under a license or registration granted or recognized by a state agency, that serves not more than eight unrelated persons, who have a handicap or disability as defined in 9 V.S.A. §4501, and who live together as a single housekeeping unit.
 In addition to room, board and supervision, residents of a group home may receive other services at the group home meeting their health, developmental or educational needs.
-Such home shall not be located within 1000 feet of another existing or permitted such home.